nupplaphil/friendica/doc/en/admin/settings.md

 Default theme is `vier` at the moment.

 You may also want to set a special theme for mobile interfaces.
-Which may or may not be necessary depending of the mobile friendliness of the desktop theme you have chosen.
+Which may or may not be necessary depending on the mobile friendliness of the desktop theme you have chosen.
 The `vier` theme for instance is mobile friendly.

 ### Registration

 #### Register policy

-With this drop down selector you can set the nodes registration policy.
+With this dropdown selector you can set the nodes' registration policy.
-You can chose between the following modes:
+You can choose between the following modes:

 * **open**: Everybody can register a new account and start using it right away.
 * **requires approval**: Everybody can register a new account, but the admin has to approve it before it can be used.